 However, having a solid understanding of mental health crises is critical, as one in five adults in the U.S. experience mental illness.

-To help neighbors like Luz recognize crises and offer support, the South Chicago Neighborhood Network and Advocate Aurora Health are hosting free mental health first aid training to people in the community.
+To help neighbors like Luz recognize crises and offer support, the South Chicago Neighborhood Network and Advocate Aurora Health hosted free mental health first aid training to people in the community.

 “This training is extremely important for people who are advocates of keeping our community residents healthy, in every sense of the word.
 But mostly mentally healthy,” Luz said.
 “It helped me personally by taking away any doubt that I might have had about mental illness.”

-The Network’s half-day trainings are free and offered virtually to the public.
-Attendees are taught how to become “expert noticers” by following an action plan called “ALGE” — Assess, Listen, Gather information, and Encourage professional help or self help.
+The Network’s half-day trainings were free and offered virtually to the public.
+Attendees were taught how to become “expert noticers” by following an action plan called “ALGE” — Assess, Listen, Gather information, and Encourage professional help or self help.

 Having conversations about mental health creates a safe space and promotes overall community health.
-The training creates this space by making people feel comfortable sharing their stories or trauma.
+The training created this space by making people feel comfortable sharing their stories or trauma.

 “The most important protective factor for people experiencing trauma or stress is connection, community connection,” said Amy McNicholas, a training instructor and Faith and Mental Health Specialist for Advocate Aurora Health.

-The trainings also reinforce two important ideas: empowerment and safety.
+The trainings also reinforced two important ideas: empowerment and safety.
 When people are empowered and feel safe, communities are stronger and healthier.